 The Human Rights Council is a permanent United Nations body that seeks to strengthen the promotion and protection of human rights around the world.
 It was created in 2006 to replace the previous Commission on Human Rights.

 The work of the Human Rights Council includes:

-- the Universal Periodic Review, a process which examines the human rights situation of all countries on a regular basis.
+- Universal Periodic Review, a process to examine the human rights situation of all countries on a regular basis.

 When the rules and procedures of the Human Rights Council were being established, the APF advocated strongly for the independent participation of national human rights institutions (NHRIs) in all aspects of the Council's work.

 As a result, NHRIs that have been accredited as complying with the Paris Principles ('A status'), have been recognised with the following participation rights in the Council:

 - Separate accreditation status (different from States and from NGOs)